clojure-grimoire/grimoire/resources/1.6.0/clojure.core/first/docstring.md

 Returns the first item in the collection.
-Calls seq on itsargument.
+Calls seq on its
+    argument.
 If coll is nil, returns nil.